WAMU: History

 On May 7, 2004, WAMU-FM began digital broadcasting using the HD Radio standard and launched the Americana-music station Bluegrass Country on its HD2 subchannel.
 The station also operated for several years an HD3 service, WAMU-3, broadcasting a mix of talk and music programming, including simulcast programming from Towson University's WTMD.

 Also in 2004, the prominent Washington journalist Ellen Wadley Roper left WAMU a $250,000 bequest, the largest gift in the station's history.

 When fellow public radio station WETA returned to an all-classical music format in 2007, WAMU became Washington, D.C.'s only full-time public news station, ending two years of competition between the stations for D.C.'s NPR news audience.

 In December 2015, WAMU executives announced that long-time program host Diane Rehm, who began working at WAMU in 1973, would be stepping down from her show following the 2016 Presidential election, representing a major shake-up in WAMU's programming lineup.
 Rehm, then 79, stated that she wanted a younger voice to take her place at WAMU.
 Also in 2015, Kojo Nnamdi lost the local public affairs program The Kojo Nnamdi Shows second hour of broadcasting, showing a trend for easier-to-access media for younger consumers.
 In 2021, Nnamdi retired his daily program although he continued to host the weekly "The Politics Hour" program with analyst Tom Sherwood.

 In February 2018, it was announced that WAMU, KPCC and WNYC had bought the archives of Gothamist, and WAMU would resume the publication of local Washington news site DCist in Spring 2018.
 WAMU relaunched DCist on June 11, 2018.
+WAMU shut down DCist and laid off all its journalists on February 23, 2024.
+Initially, WAMU added a redirect from the DCist website to the WAMU homepage which blocked access to all DCist articles.
+However, following public criticism, WAMU restored access to the DCist website and stated they will continue to make it "available to the public for at least a year as it seeks a long-term home for the archive".